fionix-software/minima/README.md

 Officialy available on [Google Play Store](https://play.google.com/store/apps/details?id=net.fionix.minima).

+## Feature

+- Able to fetch timetable iCress automatically using added course
+- Able to view timetable in list view or timetable view
+- Able to view timetable in homescreen using its homescreen widget
+- Able to share timetable view as image
+- Able to recheck added course timetable on iCress by one button click
+- Able to open UiTM student links (iStudent and iCress) using app shortcuts
+- Able to switch app theme between light, dark or system default
+- Able to add course name and update timetable venue

 # Support

 If there is any issue arise, please use the [issue tracker](https://github.com/fionix-software/minima/issues) wisely.
 Please make sure there is no duplication and try your best to explain in detail and respectful manner.